SINTEF/paraspace/docs/paper/paper.md

 ---
 # Summary

-In a wide variety of research fields such as autonomous operations and inspections in robotics, drones in search and rescue, warehouse logistics and collecting data for natural sciences, it's needed to plan high-level tasks for the robots/systems to behave autonomously.
+Autonomous robots (ie.., unmanned vehicles and robot manipulators) can contribute in a wide variety of applications such as inspection and maintenance, drones in search and rescue, warehouse logistics and collecting data for natural sciences.
+But to enable full autonomy, the robots need to be able to plan high-level tasks themselves.
-High-level tasks may for instance be moving between locations, handling and lifting objects, or more complex tasks such as searching for an object.
+Such high-level tasks may for instance be moving between locations, handling and lifting objects, or more complex tasks such as searching for an object.
-This field of research is called automated planning, which researches how to solve these planning and scheduling problems and how to execute computed plans.
+This field of research is called automated planning and focuses on how to solve these planning and scheduling problems and how to execute computed plans.
 A classical planning problem consists of an initial state, a desired goal state, and a selection of available actions.
-For instance, for a simple movable robot, the initial state and goal may be two different locations, while possible actions may be moving between locations.
+For instance, for an unmanned ground vehicle (UGV), the initial state and goal may be two different locations, while possible actions may be moving between locations.
+We introduce in this paper a software for automated planning called `paraspace`.
-The `paraspace` software solves time-based planning problems, meaning that states and actions have duration in time and the goals may include time deadlines.
+The software solves time-based planning problems, meaning that states and actions have duration in time (e.g., the time for an UGV to move between two locations) and the goals may include time deadlines (e.g., the UGV should reach a location before given time).
 The software uses a novel algorithm to find a solution advantageous for selected problems.
 The software is both available as a stand-alone software package and as a part of the Unified Planning Framework (UPF) [@upf].
-The purpose of the software is to make its capabilities available not only for AI planning researchers developing the field of planning, but also for researchers in need of (task/AI) planning in diverse fields such as autonomous robotics, manufacturing, agriculture, and biology.
+The purpose of publishing this software is to make its capabilities available not only for AI planning researchers developing the field of planning, but also for researchers in need of automated planning working with enabling autonoumous techonolgy in an variety of application areas.

 # Statement of need